BarakBinyamin/speakers/README.md

 # Speakers
-Hardware/software for custom bluetooth speakers and synchronization between multiple brands, pls ⭐ this repo if you find it helpful
+Hardware/software for custom bluetooth speakers and synchronization between multiple brands

+Pls ⭐ this repo if you find it helpful

 Video demos coming soon...